 NATIONAL CHOCOLATE DAY

 Chocolate earns its day of honor by being America’s favorite flavor.
 (Some sources designate July 7 or December 28 as Chocolate Day or International Chocolate Day.)

 How is chocolate made?

 Chocolate comes from the seed of the tropical Theobroma cacao tree.
 Cacao has been cultivated for at least three millennia and grows in Mexico, Central America, and Northern South America.
 The earliest known documentation of using cacao seeds is from around 1100 BC.

-Once the seeds have been fermented, the beans are dried, cleaned and roasted.
+Once fermented, the beans are dried, cleaned, and roasted.
 After roasting, the shell is removed to produce cacao nibs.
 The cacao nibs are then ground into cocoa mass, which is pure chocolate in rough form.
 The cocoa mass is usually liquefied then molded with or without other ingredients.
 At this point in the process, it is called chocolate liquor.
 The chocolate liquor may then be processed into two components: cocoa solids and cocoa butter.

 - Unsweetened baking chocolate – cocoa solids and cocoa butter in varying proportions.